ghanlohar/JS/README.md

 };
 foo.baz + foo.bar + bar;

-1.) “this” inside of an event handler always refers to the element it was triggered on.
-2.)

 Closures:
 ======================================
 An inner function always has access to the vars and parameters of its outer function, even after the outer function has returned.